 - Finally, after pressing Enter, the formula will count how many times the Marshmallow word is present in the given cell range.

-Read More: COUNTIF vs COUNTIFS in Excel (4 Examples)
+Read More: How to Use Nested COUNTIF Function in Excel

 From the above discussion, you can see all the differences in the following table.

 |Argument Syntax||Firstly, it requires an extra sum_range in the argument.||Contrarily, this function does not require this argument.|